 The Lonely Planet guidebook says......?

 Chachoengsao is a small city which barely qualifies as such.
 It’s between Bangkok and Pattaya and easier to live in than either.
-It sits beside a river and is surrounded by fields and towns of its province, which shares its name.
+It sits beside a river and is surrounded by fields and towns of the province which shares its name.

 To give you an in-depth understanding of its geography: